ncatlab/nlab-content/pages/265.md

      \,,
    $$

-   where $P$ denotes a fibrant resolution functor.
-In the injective [[model structure on chain complexes]] this amounts to the usual [[injective]] resolutions seen in the homological algebra literature;
+   where $P$ denotes a fibrant resolution functor in the injective [[model structure on chain complexes]].
+Applied to an Eilenberg-MacLane object, this amounts to the usual [[injective]] resolutions seen in the homological algebra literature.

-1. the last morphisms computes the [[cochain cohomology]] of the resulting cochain complex in degree 0.
+1. The last morphism computes the [[cochain cohomology]] of the resulting cochain complex in degree 0.

+Of course, it is equivalent to instead regard $A$ as concentrated in degree $0$, and then take the $p$th homology group at the last step.
+Left derived functors are dual, using the projective model structure.

-Here the first and the last steps are considered traditionally, but are not really necessary:
+The first and the last steps are traditionally included, but are not really necessary:

-1. Instead of applying the first step and resticting attention to arguments that are chain complexes concentrated in a single degree, one can evaluate $\mathbb{R} Ch_\bullet(F)$ on all chain complexes.
+1. Instead of applying the first step and resticting attention to arguments that are chain complexes concentrated in a single degree, one can evaluate $\mathbb{R} Ch_\bullet(F)$ on all chain complexes (and then, if desired, take homology groups).
 In homological algebra one then speaks of [[hyper-derived functor]]s.

-1. The last step of taking cohomology groups serves to extract invariant information.
+1. The last step of taking cohomology groups serves to extract invariant and computable information.
 It also destroys the simple composition law of functors, though.
 But there is a computational tool that can be used to recover the derived functor -- in this homological sense -- of the composite of two functors from their individual derivations: this is the [[spectral sequence]] called the  <a href="http://ncatlab.org/nlab/show/spectral+sequence#GrothendieckSpectralSequence">Grothendieck spectral sequence</a>.

+#### Long exact sequences

+Traditionally, in homological algebra, one only takes left derived functors of right exact functors, and right derived functors of left exact ones.
+As we saw above, both left and right derived functors can be *defined* without these hypotheses, but it is only in the presence of these hypotheses that we obtain [[long exact sequences]].

+Specifically, suppose we have a [[short exact sequence]]
+$$ 0 \to A \to B \to C \to 0$$ in $\mathcal{A}$.
+Assuming $\mathcal{A}$ has enough projectives, we can then find projective resolutions $Q A$, $Q B$, and $Q C$ of $A$, $B$, and $C$, respectively, such that
+$$ 0 \to Q A \to Q B \to Q C \to 0 $$ is a short exact sequence of chain complexes.
+But since $Q C$ is projective, this short exact sequence is split, and therefore preserved by any additive functor.
+Thus we have another short exact sequence
+$$ F Q A \to F Q B \to F Q C $$ which therefore gives rise to a long exact sequence in homology:
+$$ \cdots \to H_1(F Q A) \to H_1(F Q B) \to H_1(F Q C) \to H_0 (F Q A) \to H_0(F Q B) \to H_0(F Q C). $$ Of course, these homology groups are precisely the left derived functors of $F$, in the traditional homological algebra sense, applied to $A$, $B$, and $C$.

+All of this works without hypothesis on $F$.
+However, if $F$ is [[right exact functor|right exact]], then it preserves the exactness of the sequence
+$$ Q A_1 \to Q A_0 \to A \to 0 $$
+(and the analogous ones for $B$ and $C$.
+This implies that $F A \cong H_0 (F Q A)$ and so on, so that the above long exact sequence actually finishes
+$$ \cdots \to H_1(F Q A) \to H_1(F Q B) \to H_1(F Q C) \to F A \to F B \to F C \to 0. $$ This is how derived functors are traditionally introduced in homological algebra: as a way to continue the right half of a short exact sequence preserved by a right exact functor into a long exact sequence.
+The case of left exact functors and right derived functors is dual.

 ## Examples